Updated April 20, 2018

 The frustration of dealing with those with low-level hygiene and social skills shines throughout.
 There are passive-aggressive reminders, like the one about a two-foot bong “thoughtfully left on display on the coffee table” during a grandparent’s visit, as well as aggressive-aggressive ones: “If you piss on the seat/floor one more time I will personally see to it that you NEVER WALK AGAIN.”
 And then there’s plain crazy: “Frank, when I said you could clean the kitchen, I didn’t mean for you to paint it.
 You have just painted over everything, including all the dirt, in white emulsion.
 It looks like a blizzard!
 Do you not know how to clean.”
 (A week later, its author moved out on Frank, who shrugged that he was an “all-or-nothing type.”)

-O’Hagan’s book comes at the right moment.
-In North America and western Europe, layoffs, pay cuts and the inflated prices of a decade-long property boom have combined to create the strongest demand for roommates, tenants and shared accommodation in recent years, according to realtors.
-Despite tight living quarters and “not-completely-optional” pairings, however, it’s not all bad, O’Hagan avers.
+Despite tight living quarters and “not-completely-optional” pairings, however, these types of rooming situations are not all bad, O’Hagan avers.
 Like an “Aboriginal walkabout,” it’s a “massively rewarding” rite of passage, she says.
 At the end, you emerge immensely more durable, “less selfish,” and wise to your own neuroses and habits, “because you have to think, ‘Is this going to annoy somebody?’ ”—skills that transfer to the workplace and beyond.

 For O’Hagan, the book also had a good “knock-on effect.”
-After 10 years of apartment-sharing, the generous advance enabled her, last year, to buy her own North London flat and marry her boyfriend, a fellow Glaswegian.
-It’s taken her a while, however, to get used to the idea that she no longer has to store all her food on one shelf in the fridge.
+After 10 years of apartment-sharing, the generous advance enabled her to buy her own North London flat and marry her boyfriend, a fellow Glaswegian.
+It took her a while, however, to get used to the idea that she no longer has to store all her food on one shelf in the fridge.